cbjrobertson/ftr_classifier/README.md

 ## installation
 It is recommended that ftr_classifier be used in a `conda` environment with `python 3.6` installed.
 Instructions on getting started with `conda` can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Once `conda` is installed, create an appropriate environment, with `conda create --name my_env_name python=3.6` , then activate the environment with `conda activate my_env_name` or `source activate my_env_name`.
+Before installing I recommend you install `pandas<2.x` and `spaCy`, with e.g. `conda install -c conda-forge spacy=2.2.1`

 Then, to install  run:

 `pip install ftr-classifier`

+To install a version of the `ftr-classifier` which is designed to operate on naturally-occuring (rather than experimental) data, install from the `natural_ftr` branch.
+The classification logis is changed slightly here.
+This branch also includes a function which wraps a `spaCy` model which estimates _whether_, rather than _how_, a text datum refers to the future described [here](https://psyarxiv.com/v6ern/).
+When processing naturally-occuring data, I recommend you use this and then pass FTR (> 50%) statements to the `ftr-classifier`, as described in the linked pre-print above.

 ## usage